apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 ## Dimensions Computation use cases
 Consider the case of a digital advertising publisher who receives thousands of click events every second.
 The history of individual clicks and impressions doesn't divulge details about users and the advertisements.
 A technique for deriving meaning out of such data is to observe the total number of clicks and impressions every second, minute, hour, and day.
 Such a technique might be  helpful for determining global trends in the advertising system, but may not provide enough granularity for localized trends.
 For example, the total clicks and impressions over a duration might lack in usefulness, however, the total clicks and impressions for a particular advertiser, a particular geographical area, or a combination of the two can provide actionable insight.

 ## Architecture

-Dimensions Computation requires 4 operators working in sync: Dimensions Computation, Dimensions Store, Query, and Query Result.
+Dimensions Computation requires 4 operators working in sync: DimensionsComputation, DimensionsStore, Query, and QueryResult.
 Given [DAG](#dag) is for a complete Dimensions Computation application.

 The operators within Dimensions Computation are described in detail.